alexinachong/study-guide-notes/algorithms.md

 ### What makes a graph a simple graph?
 What attributes would make it not simple?

 ### What is the maximum number of edges in a directed simple graph?
 Undirected simple graph?
-Answer should be in terms of N
+Answer should be in terms of `N`.

 ### Describe the levels of connectivity a graph can have (strongly connected, weakly connected).